Civil War: The Initiative

-"Civil War: The Initiative" is a comic book branding as well as a one-shot comic book starting this event, published by Marvel Comics.
-An epilogue to Marvel's Civil War event, the branding promotes newly launched series such as the Mighty Avengers, New Avengers, and Omega Flight, as well as the Warren Ellis reinvention of Thunderbolts.
+Civil War: The Initiative is a 2007–2008 comic book crossover storyline published by Marvel Comics.
+Running through a number of Marvel's then-ongoing monthly series, as well as numerous tie-in books, the story, which was initiated by an eponymous one-shot, serves as an epilogue to Marvel's "Civil War" storyline and as a launch point for new series such as the Mighty Avengers, New Avengers, Omega Flight, and Thunderbolts.

 The one-shot is written by Brian Michael Bendis and Warren Ellis, with pencil art by Marc Silvestri.
 Centered on Iron Man, its story is divided into three segments.
-In the first segment, mutant Michael Pointer (The Collective), the man who killed the Canadian superhero team Alpha Flight while under the control of a being claimed by Magneto to be Xorn, is given a chance to atone for his actions.
-The second segment (written by Warren Ellis) showcases the Thunderbolts, conscripted supervillains working for the government, in pursuit of unregistered superhumans.
+In the first segment, mutant Michael Pointer, who killed the Canadian superhero team Alpha Flight and thousands of others while under the control of Xorn, is given a chance to atone for his actions.
+The second segment, written by Warren Ellis, showcases the Thunderbolts, conscripted supervillains working for the government, in pursuit of unregistered superhumans.
 The third and final segment shows a meeting between Ms. Marvel, a staunch ally of Iron Man, and Spider-Woman, one of Captain America's Secret Avengers.

 In addition to the main story, the comic includes promotional previews for other titles linked to Civil War – Iron Man, Captain America, Mighty Avengers, Omega Flight and Avengers: The Initiative.